 Is your credit still OK?
 Underwriting is much stricter than it was just a few years ago, and credit scores play a big roll in the pricing of loans.
 If your credit was dinged, you may be subject to additional fees at closing that are risk based.
 You can check your scores at annualcreditreport.com This will give you the scores that the bank will use in the underwriting process.
 Or, we at Webster can do a pre-approval and check the scores for you and explain the risk pricing that may apply.

 Should you consider an adjustable rate mortgage?
-Generally I would not recommend these unless you plan to sell or move in the next five to seven years.
+Are you planning to sell or move in the next five to seven years?.
 Many people plan to downsize once the kids are grown, or when the market stabilizes.
 An adjustable loan would lower your payments for that time period.
-A 7/1 LIBOR ARM is a 30 year loan with a fixed rate for the first seven years.
+A 7/1 ARM is a 30 year loan with a fixed rate for the first seven years.
 After that, it adjusts annually.
-Rates on these loans are currently low.

 If you have sufficient equity and wish to consolidate debt, add a pool, or purchase an investment property, or second home, you can get a new loan to include some cash out for these or other reasons.
-Again these rates are extremely low, so if you have plans, now would be a good time.
+Again, rates are currently low, so if you have plans, now would be a good time.
 As you can see, saving money each month is like getting a raise in pay.
 With the current favorable rate environment, it is worth considering a refinance.